mcserep/cc-tests/namespaces/README.md

-# FuncPtr
+# Namespaces
-A function pointer test project for CodeCompass
+A namespace test project for CodeCompass

 ## Compilation
 ```bash